-Researchers my also consult this digital library, which is a representative sampling of more than 3,700 photographs, objects, recordings, print ephemera, newspaper clippings and more in this digital library originally created by the Chattanooga History Center.
+Researchers my also consult this digital library, which is a representative sampling of the Chattanooga History Collections featuring more than 3,700 photographs, objects, recordings, print ephemera, and newspaper clippings originally digitized by the Chattanooga History Center.
 Please note this is only a portion of the total collection.
 You may request high resolution copies of images available on this website, which are offered free of charge.
 Researchers using digital copies of the images should credit the images as follows, "Courtesy of the Chattanooga Public Library and University of Tennessee at Chattanooga Special Collections."

 To get started, select any of the popular Topics listed below.
 You can also scroll down to see additional search tips.